cjsauer/lambchops/README.md

   when called.

-Serialization and deserialization are handled automatically everywhere you'd expect using [Transit](https://github.com/cognitect/transit-clj).
+Serialization and deserialization are handled automatically everywhere you'd expect using [Transit](https://github.com/cognitect/transit-clj) if you specify `:transit`, or [Cheshire](https://github.com/dakrone/cheshire) if you specify `:json`.
 When you invoke the `hello-world` function above, it executes the remote Lambda function and deserializes the return value.
 The same goes for serialization of the arguments passed in.

 ```Clojure
 (hello-world {"name" "Hobbes"})